shatha893/Notes/Machines/Registery/Registery.md

 * The http service `-sV` `80/tcp open  http    nginx 1.14.0 (Ubuntu)`.
 * `/install` found it with the gobuster command and it contains pure gebbrish.
 * The web application just loads when provided with `backup.php` and then it opens a blank page.
 Which means the page exists because I tried some random shit .php and it gave me 404.
+* Found a couple of configuration files.
+* Seems like there's a LFI vulnerability.
+* Because I'm able to open files in directories I'm forbidden to access.
+* Still no trace of a login page (If it's necessary anyway).

 <br/><br/>